Coder-RD/Java_Challenge/README.md

 - 📋 Inspecting classes and methods at runtime
 - 🔢 Checking prime numbers using Java logic
 - ➕ Processing multiple integers using Varargs
+- 🏭 Understanding the Factory Pattern
+- 🧱 Creating objects through a factory method
+- 🔌 Using interfaces for flexible object creation
 - 🎯 Preparing for technical interviews
 - 🚀 Building a strong technical portfolio
 - 💼 Preparing for software development opportunities